-Founded in Chicago in 1996, 2017 was our 22nd year, and we were thrilled to bring the event to Portland, Oregon — the first time on the west coast since 2008!
+Founded in Chicago in 1996, 2019 will be our 24th year, and we are thrilled to bring the event to Minneapolis, Minnesota!

-HomeDadCon is brought to you by the National At-Home Dad Network, a 501c(3) nonprofit dedicated to providing advocacy, community, education, and support for families where fathers are the primary caregivers of their children.
+HomeDadCon is presented by the National At-Home Dad Network, a 501c(3) nonprofit dedicated to providing advocacy, community, education, and support for families where fathers are the primary caregivers of their children.
 Our purpose is to empower fathers and champion a culture that recognizes them as capable and competent parents.

-If you, your brand, or organization are interested in being an official Sponsor for a future HomeDadCon, we’d love to talk!
-Please get in touch at firstname.lastname@example.org to find out more or request a Sponsorship Packet.
+If you, your brand, or organization are interested in being an official Sponsor for HomeDadCon 2019, we’d love to talk!
+Please get in touch at email@example.com to find out more or request a Sponsorship Packet.

-The Brian Dickson Memorial Scholarship is a scholarship fund to help stay-at-home dads who would like to attend HomeDadCon but cannot because of financial reasons.
+The Brian Dickson Memorial Scholarship is a fund used to help at-home dads who would like to attend HomeDadCon but cannot because of financial limitations.

-Scholarships are funded by sales of our Dads Don’t Babysit t-shirts, as well as by donation.
+Scholarships are funded by sales of our Dads Don’t Babysit t-shirts, as well as by individual donations.
 If you would like to help support our Scholarship Fun please use the links to either purchase a shirt or make a donation.

 The Brian Dickson Memorial Scholarship is named in honor of our friend and fellow at-home dad Brian Dickson, of Kansas City, Missouri.
 Brian passed away in 2007 of cancer a year after the scholarship’s inception.